kimpettersen/angular-node-cv/README.md

 ##Node JS and Express JS##

-[Node JS](http://nodejs.org/) 0.8.x is awesome, I knew that.
+[Node JS](http://nodejs.org/) is good, I knew that.
 You have low level access to a lot of stuff, but at the same time [Express](http://expressjs.com/) JS gives you a lot of shortcuts to make your life way easier and faster.
 *Express JS* is a lightweight framework with the neccesary functionaliy you need and would expect from a web framework.

-I work with Django everyday, and how big of a relief it is to work with *Express JS*.
+I work with Django everyday, and it is such a relief work with *Express JS*.
 Everything just works, and there's little to no weird magic going on.

 ##Mocha, Jasmine and Testacular##